rpranay22/Rock_Paper_Scissor_Game/README.md

 - If both the player and the bot make the same choice, it's a draw.

 ## Development
 The game is developed using JavaScript.
-The logic of the game is contained in `RPS.py`.
-The bot's choice is generated using the random library in Python.
+The logic of the game is contained in `index.js`.
+The bot's choice is generated using the random library in JavaScript.

 ## Future Improvements
 Future improvements might include a graphical user interface, more complex bot behavior, and multiplayer support.